 The QCD must be made directly to a qualified charitable organization.
 A Donor-Advised Fund itself is not considered a qualified charitable organization for QCD purposes.

-It’s important to consult with a qualified tax advisor or financial professional to fully understand the specific rules and implications of using a QCD to contribute to a Donor-Advised Fund.
+As with all giving strategies, it’s important to consult with a qualified tax advisor or financial professional to fully understand the specific rules and implications of QCDs and how they might fit into your overall giving strategy along with a DAF.

-They can provide guidance on how to navigate the process, ensure compliance with IRS regulations, and help optimize the tax benefits associated with charitable giving and retirement account distributions.
+These advisors can provide guidance on how to navigate the process, ensure compliance with IRS regulations, and help optimize the tax benefits associated with charitable giving.

 Next Steps